sap-tutorials/Tutorials/tutorials/cp-apim-openconnectors-hubsopt-manage/cp-apim-openconnectors-hubsopt-manage.md

     ![Test Connection](06-test-connection.png)

-    >If successful, the response code is **200** and you might see 404 error.
+    >If successful, the response code is **200** and you might see 404 error even if the system is up and running.
 Do not get confuse with it.
 Your system is up and running, you can proceed.

 [DONE]
 [ACCORDION-END]